 Causes and contributing factors

-Clinicians and surgeons recognize a number of factors that may aggravate Morton's neuroma, but the primary cause of Morton's neuroma remains elusive.
-Most clinician's agree that there are two general reasons for the onset of Morton's neuroma; the unique anatomy of the 3rd web space (forefoot) and atypical biomechanics.
-Hypermobility of the metatarsals seems to contribute to pressure applied to the nerve by the adjacent metatarsals and the intermetatarsal ligament.
+Clinicians and surgeons recognize a number of factors that may aggravate or contribute to Morton's neuroma, but the primary cause of Morton's neuroma remains elusive.
+Most clinicians agree that there are two general reasons for the onset of Morton's neuroma: the unique anatomy of the 3rd web space (forefoot) and atypical biomechanics of the foot.
+Hypermobility of the metatarsals seems to increase the amount of mechanical pressure applied to the nerve by the adjacent metatarsals and the intermetatarsal ligament.
 Shoes that are tight in the forefoot will contribute to the symptoms of Morton's neuroma by binding the forefoot and compressing the common intermetatarsal nerve.
-High heels will also act to increase the ground reactive forces.
+High heels will also act to increase ground reactive forces.
 Ground reactive force is the amount of force generated as the foot pushes against a fixed surface like the floor.
-With high heels, the amount and focus of ground reactive force increases since weight bearing is focused in a smaller area (just the forefoot).
+With high heels, the amount and focus of ground reactive force increases since weight bearing is focused in a smaller area (just the forefoot.)
 A higher heel also puts the common intermetatarsal nerve under tension, making it more prone to injury.
 Activities such as squatting will increase the ground reactive force applied to the plantar foot and aggravate the symptoms of Morton's neuroma.
 Morton's neuroma is more common in flat feet and flexible feet.
 It is not uncommon to find Morton's Neuroma in conjunction with other foot problems such as bunions and hammer toes.

 Diagnostic testing to evaluate Morton's neuroma includes plain x-rays, diagnostic ultrasound or MRI.
-Plain x-rays are not actually used to visualize the nerve, but are use rather to screen for bone and joint pathology adjacent to the nerve.
+Plain x-rays are not actually used to visualize the nerve, but rather to screen for bone and joint pathology adjacent to the neuroma.
 Metatarsal fractures, Freiberg's infraction and osteoarthritis are common conditions that can influence the behavior of Morton's neuroma and need to be evaluated with x-ray.

 Several authors have suggested that the efficacy of MRI and ultrasound as diagnostic tools are comparable when evaluating patients for Morton's neuroma.
 Diagnostic ultrasound is significantly less expensive and much more readily available compared to MRI.
 Kankanala et. al described a 91.48% pre-op predictive value for diagnostic ultrasound when screening for Morton's neuroma.